ejeschke/ginga/doc/manual/concepts.rst

 viewing (unless your viewer has been customized to load images according to special rules).
-To keep images organized, simply change to the desired channel before opening a new image, or drag the image to the desired channel window.
+To keep images organized, simply change to the desired channel before opening a new image, or drag the image to the desired channel viewer.

 Many preferences in Ginga are set on a per-channel basis.
 Some per-channel settings include: